purplebugs/eik-search/README.md

 ## Steps to take

-1. Run docker-compose to quickly spin up Elasticsearch and Kibana
+1. Run docker-compose to quickly spin up Elasticsearch and Kibana locally
 2. Verify Elasticsearch and Kibana are running locally
 3. TODO: Optional: Become familiar with useful Docker commands
 4. Learn how to run a command in Kibana Dev Tools